aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 ```

-The following is the console output of running the above sample codes with this [sample excel file](5115493.xlsm).
+The following is the console output of running the above sample code with this [sample Excel file](5115493.xlsm).

 {{< highlight java >}}

 connection: AAPL Connection

 querytable hp?s=AAPL+Historical+Prices